hack-everything/Simple-Python-Web-Server-Creator/README.md

 # The funny shit
 I added a simple black background, with white text.
-It took like 15 seconds, and for what I remember no one uses <style> [   ] </style> anymore, you do that in the style.css but WHO GIVES A SH**. < *Note, I do but I'm also not bothered to do a style sheet also in a few seconds*
+It took like 15 seconds, and for what I remember no one uses <style> [   ] </style> anymore, you do that in the style.css but WHO GIVES A SH**. < *Note, I do but I'm also not bothered to do a style sheet also, in a few seconds*